discretize/discretize-guides/builds/ranger/power-soulbeast/index.md

 - **Don't use <Skill name="Onewolfpack"/> in phase 2 unless you don't think you'll make the dps check.**
 - Do use <Skill name="Onewolfpack"/> in phase 3.
 - <Skill name="pathofscars"/> -> <Skill name="Whirlingdefense"/>.

+**Additional Note**
+- Warhorn can be a replacement for Longbow here, <Skill name="Callofthewild"/> is a blast finisher allowing you to stack <Boon name="Might"/> on the islands.
+You simply use <Skill id="12620"/> before you start attacking in each phase.

 </Tab>
 <Tab title="Artsariiv">